Home

 The interface is incredibly straightforward, making it easy for parents on good terms to keep each other updated without the formality of the other platforms.
 It excels at making day-to-day information easily accessible for everyone.

-| Custody Calendar | Advanced, with trade/swap requests | Solid, integrated with messaging | Simple, visual, and intuitive |
+Custody Calendar Color-coded with explicit transitions; 15+ pre-built schedule templates Advanced, with trade/swap requests Solid, integrated with messaging

-| Expense Tracking | Detailed log with receipt capture | Accountable Payments integrated with messaging | Shared expense tracking and history |
+Expense Tracking Shared expense tracking and history Detailed log with receipt capture; OFWpay Accountable Payments integrated with messaging

-| Info Storage | "Info Bank" for shared data | "Vault" for secure file storage and sharing | Centralized hub for key child information |
+Info Storage Notes with up to 10 photos per note, linked to events "Info Bank" for shared data "Vault" for secure file storage and sharing

-| Legal Professional Access | Yes, robust access for lawyers and mediators | Yes, full access for legal teams | Not explicitly a feature |
+Attorney Access First-class view-only attorney role, hidden from coparent Yes, robust access for lawyers and mediators Yes, full access for legal teams

 Ultimately, each app offers a fantastic solution, but the "best" choice really comes down to your unique co-parenting relationship.